RichardChen20/LiftedCL/README.md

 We hope our work can inspire others when doing 3D-aware representation learning.
 Lifting and adv training is feasible for human-centric tasks, but there remains performance potential.
 Besides, how to do the 3D-aware representation learning for other tasks (e.g., Object Dection) is worth further research!

+## Acknowledgements

+We would like to thank the [MoCo](https://github.com/facebookresearch/moco) for its open-source project.